Athens, GA: Inside/Out: About

 Athens, GA: Inside/Out was the creation of Tony Gayton, a first-time director who recently graduated from the University of Southern California.
 He was director, writer, and shot the documentary on the film.
 The film was produced by Bill Cody.

-The film features interviews and concert footage of bands who were a part of the Athens music scene at the time, including well-known local legends R.E.M., Pylon, and The B-52's.
+The film features interviews and concert footage of bands who were a part of the Athens music scene at the time, including R.E.M., Pylon, and The B-52s.
 Other featured bands are the Bar–B–Q Killers, Dreams So Real, Flat Duo Jets, Kilkenny Cats, Limbo District, Love Tractor, The Squalls, and Time Toy.

 The documentary also features interviews with folk artists Howard Finster and Rev. John D. Ruth, whose wife plays the pump organ.
 Athens poet John Seawright reads his work "I Broke My Saw" in the film.
 Storyteller by ORT (William Orten Carlton) is featured as the film's narrator.
-Another local personality in the film is Walter Rittenberg, MB—master of barbecue and owner of Walter's BBQ.
+Another local personality in the film is Walter Rittenberg, owner of Walter's BBQ.

 Locations

-University of Georgia art professor James "Jim" Herbert, the film's cinematographer, says he selected the film's locations with director Gayton.
+University of Georgia art professor James Herbert, the film's cinematographer, says he selected the film's locations with director Gayton.
 Herbert says "I pushed for the most interesting visually.
 Some were appropriate as factual locations the bands played in."

-R.E.M. was filmed performing "Swan Song H" and The Everly Brothers "Dream (All I Have to Do)" at the Lucy Cobb Institute chapel.
+R.E.M. was filmed performing "Swan Song H" and Boudleaux Bryant's "All I Have to Do Is Dream" (mis-titled "Dream (All I Have to Do)" by R.E.M.) at the Seney–Stovall Chapel in Athens.
 R.E.M. were also filmed performing in the Morton Building at 195 West Washington Street in Athens.
 The Bar–B–Q Killers, Kilkenny Cats, and Time Toy were filmed performing at the Uptown Lounge on February 4, 1986.
 Flat Duo Jets were filmed playing on the porch on a fraternity house at the University of Georgia.

 Mike Mills of R.E.M. and Mark Cline of Love Tractor were interviewed at Lay Park in Athens.
-The Bar–B–Q Killers and Walter Rittenberg were interviewed at Walter's Barbecue on 1660 West Broad Street in Athens.
+The Bar–B–Q Killers and Walter Rittenberg were interviewed at Walter's BBQ on 1660 West Broad Street in Athens.
 ORT was filmed at his former house at 274 Trilby Street in Athens.

 Premiere

 Athens, GA: Inside/Out premiered at Buckhead Cinema and Drafthouse in Atlanta on November 30, 1986.
 This was an invitation-only showing for the participants in the film.
 MTV's The Cutting Edge showed the documentary the same night.

-Athens, GA: Inside/Out had a limited theatrical run in 1987, mostly playing in major cities.
+It had a limited theatrical run in 1987, mostly playing in major cities.